IGME-202-2231/project-2-xentriom/README.md

 ### Controls

 -   Ideally, I want the player to have no control but for the requirement
--   You can drop fish in of different kinds
+-   You can drop small fish food in and the smaller fish will try and get it.

-## _Agent 1 Name_

-The agents are listed in the Simulation Design section.

-### _State 1 Name_

-**Objective:** _A brief explanation of this state's objective._
+## Small Fish

+The smaller fish will flock together and try to stay near each other.
+If the group is too large they will split into smaller groups.
+They will also attempt to avoid the bigger fishes.

+### Seek Group

+**Objective:** Will seek and join a group.

 #### Steering Behaviors

-- Flee - bigger fish
+- Flee - Big Fish
-- Obstacles - _List all obstacle types this state avoids_
+- Obstacles - N/A
-- Seperation - _List all agents this state seperates from_
+- Seperation - N/A

 #### State Transitions

-- _List all the ways this agent can transition to this state_
-   - _eg, When this agent gets within range of Agent2_
-   - _eg, When this agent has reached the target of State2_
+- You can only be in this state if you are not already in a group

 ### _State 2 Name_